leanna-wu/Portfolio-Website/README.md

 # My Personal Portfolio Website

 Welcome to my personal **Portfolio Website**, designed to showcase my academic background, technical skills, and personal projects.
-The website serves as a central hub where you can explore my resume, projects, and contact information.
+This website was built as part of the CIS 041 course at San José City College.

 ---